vectorgrp/XCPlite/docs/CAL_RCU.md

 ### V2.3.x

-Review of the RCU implementation exposed some possible improvements and bug which were fixed.
+Review of the RCU implementation exposed some possible improvements and bugs which were fixed.
 The specification of the contract was improved.
 This document was clarified.